jrdi/javisantana.com/_posts/2024-11-30-learnings-after-4-years-data-eng.md

 - Most people don't have an intuition about what current hardware can and can't do.
 There is a simple math that can help you with that: "you can process about 500MB in one second on a single machine".
 I know it's not a universal truth and there are a lot of details that can change that but believe me, this estimation is a pretty good tool to have under your belt.

 - Let me finish with this, and it hurts: Most companies just need basic bash / make knowledge, a single instance SQL processing engine (DuckDB, CHDB or a few python scripts), a distributed file system, git and a developer workflow (CI/CD).
 Everything else is sugar and enterprise stuff.
 Not saying these last ones aren't important, but the basics should be well covered, otherwise you'll have a huge mess.
-I'm still surprised by how quickly we forget about the good practices we have learned over the years in software engineering (testing, deploymeny, collaboration, monitoring and so on)
+I'm still surprised by how quickly we forget about the good practices we have learned over the years in software engineering (testing, deployment, collaboration, monitoring and so on)

 I learned a lot more things about people itself, but that's another story.